Publications

 • the desired land use

-Answering these questions will help you determine the method(s) best suited for a brine impacted site.
+Answering these questions will help you determine the method(s) best suited for your site.

-Following any remediation project, continuous monitoring of the site to document the success of the project is important.
-Pay close attention to soil structure, EC and SAR levels, and vegetation cover and production.
+Following any remediation project, continuing to monitor the site to document the success of the project is important.
+Pay close attention to soil structure, EC and SAR levels, vegetation cover and production.

 Citations